Urbanization in China: Temperature

-Population Density
+Population density

 Urbanization causes a considerable share of rural population migration to urban areas in China.
 Indirectly, it also causes westward migration from the west to the east.
 This phenomenon could seriously impact China's greenhouse gas emissions because of China's population size as well as a substantial divide between rural and urban areas in the west.
 Researchers have undertaken one study to examine these two phenomena.
 Here, emissions were scaled down to be expressed as per capita, and the impact of the traditional urbanization rate effect was extended to include the population density effect.
 According to the results of the study, the density of the population has been responsible for the most significant changes in per capita emissions over the past two decades in China, and the elasticity of its effect has changed from positive to negative as each province gained economic development.
 The intersection of urbanization and greenhouse gas emissions can be highlighted and a change in population density needs to be taken into consideration in order to accurately assess urbanization's contribution to greenhouse gas emissions in the future.

-Emissions
+emissions

 There are a number of ways in which rapid urbanization is affecting climate change and China's carbon emissions.
 Another study estimates emissions associated with residential energy consumption in China's urban households using a cross-city panel comprising 64 cities representative of four large cities in Africa, Europe, and China between 2006 and 2013.
 After that, the study utilizes an augmented Stochastic Impacts by Regression on Population, Affluence, and Technology (STIRPAT) model to explore the relationship between urbanization and residential emissions over a given period of time using two-stage least squares (2SLS).
 Based on the results obtained, the average residential amount of emissions in these four areas shows a positive trend that increased from 2.85 to 5.67 million tons of between 2006 and 2013.
 These areas are more likely to emit emissions from residential areas than those without municipal or capital status.
 Rising urban populations are clearly affecting residential emissions while simultaneously measuring population sizes, GDP per capita, the compactness of cities as well as the overall level of urbanization.
 Even after crossing the demarcation point (75%) of urban population share in China's urban agglomerations, the effect of population share on emissions of residential buildings is positive.
 Residential emissions are negatively impacted by GDP growth in the United States.
 Consequently, when designing the expansion of urban agglomerations, it must be well-organized.
 The policymakers in China need to pay greater attention to the urbanization patterns and develop a guide to help guide China's eco-urbanization by encouraging green development and sustainable lifestyle.